lwindolf/liferea/README.md

 Contributing
 ------------

-As the project is hosted at Github pull requests and tickets via Github are the best way to contribute to Liferea.
+As the project is hosted on GitHub pull requests and tickets via GitHub are the best way to contribute to Liferea.

 ###### _Translating_

 Before starting to translate you need a translation editor.
-We suggest to use poedit or gtranslator.
+We suggest using poedit or Gtranslator.
 Please edit the translation using such a translation editor and create a Github pull request for the new `.po` file.

 ###### _New Translations_

 To create a new translation you must load the translation template, which you can find in the release tarball as `po/liferea.pot`, into your translation editor.
-After editing it save it under a new name (usually your locales name with the extension `.po`).
+After editing it save it under a new name (usually your locale name with the extension `.po`).